tedla-brandsema/avowed/README.md

-# Avowed
+# Valex

-Avowed is a minimal, generic validation library for Go that leverages Go generics and the new cmp.Ordered constraint (available since Go 1.21).
+*Valex* is an extensible validation library for Go.
 It provides a flexible way to define type-safe validators and wrap values in a way that ensures they satisfy custom validation rules before being set.

 Features

 * **Generic Validators:** Define validators for any ordered type (e.g. integers, floats, strings).